HusseinTahaDEV/HusseinTahaDEV/README.md

 ## 🤩 My Favorite Projects
 - **[facebook-login](https://github.com/HusseinTahaDEV/facebook-login)**: a tool for testing a bulk of facebook accounts if they are working automatically.
+- **[SafeCrypr](https://github.com/HusseinTahaDEV/Safecrypt)**:SafeCrypt is a professional-grade file encryption and decryption tool designed to provide maximum security and ease of use.
 ---

 ## 📧 Find Me